WGBH-MLA/AAPB2/README.md

 ingest.
 Vocabularies which we remap are specified at `config/vocab-maps`: These files specify both the replacements to be made, and the preferred display order in the UI.

-**Organizations**: The organization pages are controlled by `config/organizations.xml`, and MS Excel XML file.
-We chose this format because it is easy to edit, accommodates Unicode, and preserves newlines.
+**Organizations**: The organization pages are controlled by `config/organizations.yml`.
+The descriptions and histories respect paragraph breaks and have a notation for links.
+If we need more, we should investigate markdown.

 **Views**: All the ERBs under `app/views` as well as the CSS under `app/assets/stylesheets` are tweakable.
 We have good test coverage, so if something is simply invalid,